ArchanaRaghu512/Araghu8086/Data Entry Analysis/DataEntryAnalysis.md

 # Data Entry Analysis

-> **For this Data Entry Analysis assignment, there are three files (form of .csv files) which were part of a study of distribution of two types of zooplanktons during day and night through many years.**
+> **For this Data Entry Analysis assignment, there are three files (form of .csv files) which were part of a study of distribution of two types of Zooplanktons during day and night through many years.**

 > **The current files/datasets provided have a number of issues which are :**